Melissa holds a bachelor's degree in biology and is a plant and animal enthusiast with multiple pets.

 It is incredibly important to remember that the side effects of certain diseases are often more deadly than the disease itself.
 The following symptoms or associated complications in guinea pigs are common causes of sudden mortality in guinea pigs.

 Stress is a general term that can be mild to severe, and it can have numerous causes.
-All animals go through stressful events, but sometimes for guinea pigs, chronic stressors can be so intense that it can affect the animal's gastrointestinal tract .
+All animals go through stressful events, but sometimes for guinea pigs, chronic stressors can be so intense that they can affect the animal's gastrointestinal tract .
 Stress that is the result of medical problems and associated pain can cause the guinea pig to stop eating, which in effect can upset the balance of the GI.
 This can lead to stasis which makes poor appetite even worse.
 It is also known that stress can directly decrease gut motility by increasing the output of epinephrine that inhibits peristalsis .